inc2734/habakiri/src/readme.txt

 * Add new setting: hamburger button color.
 * Add filter hook habakiri_allow_hentry_post_types.
 * Add filter hook habakiri_default_slider_items.
+* Change $content_width.
 * Change templates structure.
 * Change class for executing Offcanvas nav that from .global-nav to .js-responsive-nav.
 * Change page header size when custom header image is set.
 * Change template name "For front page" to "Blank Page".
+* Change not to display entry-title in front-page template.
-* Changed not to display the menu if the global navigation is not allocated.
+* Change not to display the menu if the global navigation is not allocated.
-* Changed microformats support is single page only.
+* Change microformats support is single page only.
+* Improvement of footer widget area UX.
 * Remove old classes ( not BEM format classes ).
 * Style is generated from the Customizer is output after being compressed.
 * Fixed a page header bug at custom post type.